 What Is A Stigmatized Property?

-A stigmatized property is real estate that has a negative psychological impact on prospective buyers.
-This stigma affects home value, making the house harder to sell at full price regardless of its location or physical condition.
-Examples of a stigmatized property include the site of an infamous murder or suicide or a house with a reputation for paranormal activity.
+A stigmatized property is real estate that has a negative psychological impact on prospective home buyers due to previous events that occurred there.
+Although stigmas are unrelated to the styles of homes or their physical appearance, they can affect home value, making the house harder to sell at full price regardless of its location or physical condition.

 A stigma is a tarnish on a person, place or circumstance that may make it undesirable.
 When it comes to properties, certain stigmas may lead a potential buyer to lowball their offer or walk away from the property completely.

-If you’re selling a stigmatized property, what issues may be deal-breakers for potential buyers and how can you ease concerns about them?
-If you’re buying a stigmatized property, are any of these issues deal-breakers or, better yet, things you can live with for a lower sale price?
+If you’re selling a stigmatized property, think about issues that may be deal-breakers for potential buyers and how you can ease concerns about them.
+If you’re buying a stigmatized property, are any of these issues deal-breakers or things you can live with for a lower sale price?

 Sites Of Infamous Crimes

-An infamous crime or murder in a home can result in a 10 – 25% loss in value, according to Randall Bell, an appraiser for homes of some of the most notorious crimes in the U.S. In his interview with Rolling Stone magazine, he’s credited with consulting on Nicole Brown Simpson’s condo, Jon Benet Ramsey’s home, the Heaven’s Gate Mansion and the site of the Manson Family murders.
+An infamous crime or murder in a home can result in a 10% – 25% loss in value, according to Randall Bell, an appraiser of homes that have been the site of some of the most notorious crimes in the U.S. In his interview with Rolling Stone magazine, he’s credited with consulting on Nicole Brown Simpson’s condo, Jon Benet Ramsey’s home, the Heaven’s Gate Mansion and the site of the Manson family murders.

-There can be several reasons someone may not want to purchase a home where an infamous crime took place.
-There could be damage to the home from the crime itself – including bullet holes, broken windows, even biological contamination – or from sitting vacant for some time.
+There can be several reasons why someone may not want to purchase a home where an infamous crime took place.
+There could be damage to the home from the crime itself – including bullet holes, broken windows and biological contamination – or deterioration from sitting vacant for some time.
 Others may be superstitious or feel like moving into the home would bring bad karma or luck, while some may see the sites as sacred spaces.

 Places Of Other Criminal Activities

-Properties that were used as sites for criminal activities like betting, drug dealing, gang activity or prostitution can be unattractive to potential buyers.
-They may fear that former clients of the previous owners may not realize there are new, non-criminal owners.
-They may also want to avoid being associated with whatever illegal business went down in the home.
+Properties that were used as sites for a criminal activity like illegal gambling, drug dealing, gang activity or prostitution can be unattractive to potential buyers.
+There might be a fear that former clients of the previous owners don’t realize there are new, non-criminal owners.
+Prospective buyers may also want to avoid being associated with whatever illegal business went down in the home.

 Famous TV And Movie Homes

 Movies and TV shows often film inside real homes or at least use them for exterior shots.
-And, just like any normal home, these houses may eventually go up for sale.
-In recent years, the McCallister’s house from “Home Alone” and Buffalo Bill’s “Silence of the Lambs” house were for sale.
+Just like any normal home, these houses may eventually go up for sale.
+In recent years, the McCallisters’ house from “Home Alone” and Buffalo Bill’s “Silence of the Lambs” house were put on the market.

-The home’s use in a film or TV show may also carry unwanted expectations to leave the home exactly how it was on screen.
+A home’s use in a film or TV show may also carry unwanted expectations to leave the home exactly how it was on the screen.
 While the homeowner may not care as much, they may hear other opinions from family, neighbors or complete strangers.

-A home with a reputation for paranormal activity can make it harder to sell, since many potential buyers may take issue with having to share their home with spirits – especially if the homeowners have children.
+A home with a reputation for paranormal activity can make it harder to sell, since many potential home buyers that believe in the supernatural may take issue with sharing their home with spirits, especially if the homeowners have children.

-Though it may seem intriguing at first, experiencing unexplained noises, shifts in temperature, moving objects or ghostly apparitions can become a nuisance, put you in danger or affect your mental health.
-Like many of the famous haunted houses in America, these homes may have a depressing history or give off a melancholy or creepy vibe that may make it hard to live in each day.
+Though it may seem intriguing at first, experiencing unexplained noises, shifts in temperature, moving objects or ghostly apparitions can become a nuisance.
+They could possibly put you in danger or affect your mental health.
+Like many of the famous haunted houses in America, these homes may have a depressing history, or give off a melancholy or creepy vibe that makes it hard to live in.

 It’s important to keep in mind that paranormal experiences are often subjective.
-Most times, there are completely reasonable explanations for what’s really going on.
-Before you try to sell or purchase a home that’s thought to be haunted, consider why you think a home is haunted and investigate other possible causes of activity.
-For example, cold spots could just be unknown drafts and strange noises could just be loose plumbing or pests.
+Many times, there are completely reasonable explanations for what’s really going on.
+Before you decide whether your home is haunted, consider why you think the home is haunted and investigate other possible causes of activity before attempting to sell or purchase the home.
+For example, cold spots could just be unknown drafts and strange noises could just be loose plumbing or pests roaming around.

 Homes Of Debtors